wwarriner/matlab_quantiles/README.md

 # MATLAB Quantiles

 A utility for determining quantiles and associated values from a cumulative distribution function (CDF) represented as a vector of numerical values and an optional vector of numerical weights.
 It is possible to convert a vector of quantiles into a vector of associated CDF values.
 It is also possible to convert a vector of CDF values into associated quantiles.
+The weight for a given index is the probability of finding a value between current and next index, and the last weight is ignored.

 # Usage